nais/doc/docs/vulnerabilities/README.md

 ---
 tags: [salsa, slsa, supply-chain, vulnerabilities, explanation]
-description: NAIS provides a set of services to help you secure your software supply chain and manage vulnerabilities in your workloads.
+description: Nais provides a set of services to help you secure your software supply chain and manage vulnerabilities in your workloads.
 ---

 # Vulnerability insights and management

-NAIS provides a set of tools and services to help you secure your software supply chain and manage vulnerabilities in your workloads:
+Nais provides a set of tools and services to help you secure your software supply chain and manage vulnerabilities in your workloads:

 <div class="grid cards" markdown>